ziming-yuan/Restful-API-Demo/README.md

 # Restful-API-Demo
-This is simple RESTful demo API using node.js, express.js, and mongoose.
+This is simple RESTful API using node.js, express.js, and mongoose.